Darko-Martinovic/DBHelper/README.md

-CreateTable                       | Shows how to create traditional - disk based tables ExtProperties                     | Shows how to manipulate with extended properties ExtendedEvents                    | Shows how to manipulate with extended events ( create session, add targets, add events ) ListAllUserDefinedDataTypes       | Shows how to get and recrate all user defined data type in a database RebuildIndexes                    | Shows how to rebuild indexes and update statistics ServerConfiguration               | Shows how to get the server configuration ServerEvents                      | Shows how to subsribe to server events
+CreateTable                       | Shows how to create traditional - disk based tables ExtProperties                     | Shows how to manipulate with extended properties ExtendedEvents                    | Shows how to manipulate with extended events ( create session, add targets, add events ) ListAllUserDefinedDataTypes       | Shows how to get and recreate all user-defined data type in a database RebuildIndexes                    | Shows how to rebuild indexes and update statistics ServerConfiguration               | Shows how to get the server configuration ServerEvents                      | Shows how to subsribe to server events